ChiragSaini07/TaskManager/README.md

 How to run the project:-
 1. In order to run application two environment files are required to connect to database and other to put the secret api key to start the clerk.
-a.	‘prisma init –datasource-provider mongodb’  will initialize the prisma with mongodb database and will provide the .env file and prisma folder for schema and model creation.
+    `prisma init –datasource-provider mongodb`  will initialize the prisma with mongodb database and will provide the .env file and prisma folder for schema and model creation.
-b.
     Prisma folder is already included with the code file.
-c.
     Only env files and connection need to be established.
-d.	.env.local file need to be created manually.
+    .env.local file need to be created manually.
-e.	.env will contain the database url and .env.local will contain the secret api key.
+    .env will contain the database url and .env.local will contain the secret api key.
-f.
     Both of these are required to be putted in the root directory.
 2. The Project will run with the command `npm run dev`.
 3. The command should be typed in the code editor Terminal OR in the command prompt of the root directory.